Koromix/tytools/README.md

 Download the [latest release from GitHub](https://github.com/Koromix/tytools/releases).

 All the code related to these programs is under **public domain**, you can do whatever you want with it.
-See the LICENSE file or [unlicense.org](https://unlicense.org/) more more information.
+See the LICENSE file or [unlicense.org](https://unlicense.org/) for more information.

 # Using tycmd